pwong09/SEIR-project-1/pseudocode.md

 if the square flagged has a bomb - tell the winning function?
 Or call the winning function to check if player has won
 make a flagged square unclickable for left clicks only

+//recursive function
+given starting coordinate x (rows) and y (cols)
+base cases to stop the function-
+if x, y === bomb return
+if x > 7 or < 0 or y > 7 or < 0 return
+if x, y is a safe square
+change id to safe to reveal lighter blue color - match the data-x to x and data-y to y make it unclickable check neighboring squares to see if they're also safe for left and right - just +/- y coordinate